thomd/mad-pages/heroku.md

 # heroku(1)

-heroku is a cloud application platform
+Heroku is a cloud application platform

 ## Quickstart